1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 !!! warning

-    Too high temperatures may harm the PTFE tube as it could become deformed.
+    Too high temperatures may harm the PTFE tube and it may become deformed.

 !!! tip